albacoretuna/apibag/README.md

 ---
  // this is body, can be anything
  // but it would be nice to have comments
- // and also use relaxed-json here to it's easier to author { "foo": "bar"}
+ // and also use relaxed-json here so it's easier to author { "foo": "bar"}
 ```